mcoutanche/github.io/_tabs/resources.md

 - <a href="https://www.thomasmaurer.ch/)" target="_blank">Thomas Maurer</a> - Blog covering Azure, hybrid cloud, multicloud, edge, and sovereign cloud platform.
 - <a href="https://azure.microsoft.com/en-us/blog/)" target="_blank">Microsoft Azure Blog</a> - Keep an eye on updates to Azure Management and Goverance, to innovation with AI and ML.

+this is a placeholder and is to be continued …..

 <!--